Singapore shopping – Orchard Road, Bugis Street and Funan

 IT and Electronics Superstores

-If you do not like entering into a standalone shop, find the staff too aggressive, or is afraid to be pestered by the sales staff or promoters, Singapore has few big retail outlets for your patronage.
+If you do not like entering into a standalone shop, find the staff too aggressive, or is afraid to be pestered by the sales staff or promoters, Singapore exists another few big retailers for your patronage.

 Challenger, is the biggest IT and digital products retailers in Singapore.
 Challenger has more than 40 stores all over the island, especially in shopping malls.
 But its biggest flagship store is in Funan Digital Mall, with a coverage size of almost a football field.
 It’s popularity is demonstrated in its membership strength of more than 500,000, including foreigners and locals, that’s an amazing feat, considering Singapore only has a population of about 3.5 million, excluding foreigners.
 Don’t worry, shoppers need not necessarily need to join as a member to start the shopping spree, but members enjoy more discounts and privileges.